ktkiiski/pistejaska/README.md

 - make reports based on score data
 - dropbown type for GameMiscFieldDefinition
 - save every change to localstorage (or even to server?) to prevent accidental data loss
+- celebration page on save to see the winner with konfetti animation